01-edu/public/subjects/ascii-art/reverse/example.md

 ## ascii-reverse-examples

 - Create your file and copy the examples into it.
-- For better understanding and formatting purpose, we added the dollar sign ($) at the end, this can be copied if you want, choose wisely!
+- For a better understanding and formatting purpose, we added the dollar sign ($) at the end.
+This can be copied if you wish, choose wisely!

 ### example00